gilmoreg/douki/README.md

 ![douki montage](https://user-images.githubusercontent.com/18176333/29056520-bcf04e16-7bc0-11e7-9667-c2528cfdd881.png)

 ## Summary
-This application will sync your Anilist.co anime list to your Myanimelist.com list.
+This application will sync your Anilist.co anime list to your Myanimelist.net list.
 Simply enter your credentials and let it take care of the rest.

 Douki remains in beta phase.
 Use at your own risk!

+Please visit the [forum post on Anilist](https://anilist.co/forum/thread/2654/) for more information.

 ## Technical
 * Server Stack: Node, Express, Pug